karelklima/ldkit/docs/components/schema.md

 # Schema

-On a conceptual level, a data schema is lens through which you query RDF data.
+On a conceptual level, a data schema is a definition of a data shape through which you query RDF data.
 It is similar to a data model for standard ORM libraries.
 Through schema, you describe a class of entities and their properties to be retrieved from an RDF source.

 LDkit schemas are based on
 [JSON-LD context](https://json-ld.org/spec/latest/json-ld/) format, and simple